 If you believe you're experiencing symptoms of an STD, call and schedule an appointment today.
 Many common infections are treatable with the proper medication.

 At RPS we can help answer your questions and explain how to reduce your risk of contracting an STD.

 - Nausea, fever, abnormal vaginal bleeding

-Remember, often a person with an STI has NO symptoms.
+Remember, often a person with an STD has NO symptoms.

 Take control of Your Sexual Health and get tested!